 Getting ready photos are not only for the bride.
-Classic getting ready shots for the groom are often moments like buttoning his shirt, tying his tie, putting on his cufflinks, etc. These moments don’t seem overly important, but help in telling a cohesive story of the day trough your wedding pictures.
+Classic getting ready shots for the groom are often moments like buttoning his shirt, tying his tie, putting on his cufflinks, etc. These moments don’t seem overly important, but they help in telling a cohesive story of the day trough your wedding pictures.

 - Share your ideas

 If you have specific getting ready shots in mind let your photographer know.
-If you don’t communicate your preferences with your wedding photographer, you may miss out on some special pictures in your wedding album
+If you don’t communicate your preferences with your wedding photographer, you may miss out on some special pictures in your wedding album.

 - Enjoy the moment